Dale Fisher: Bali Bombings - 2002

-The 2002 Bali bombings, which occurred in 12 October 2002 resulted in the death of 202 people and injuring many more.
-As the local hospital was ill-equipped to deal with the scale of disaster, many of the injured were evacuated to Darwin.

 Following the bombing, Fisher wrote an article titled "The Bali bombings of 12 October 2002: lessons in disaster management for physicians", which was published in 2003.
 Fisher's team highlighted that hospital-based physicians should see themselves as a sizeable and flexible group with the ability to contribute in a variety of ways during a disaster.

-The team noted that physicians could be deployed for alternate purposes outside of hospital, such as triage and hospital liaison, and should play a central role in the overall management of inpatient care.
-Such arrangements could free up surgeons, enabling them to provide immediate surgical care for the wounded.
-In addition, the team also found that heads of departments of Royal Darwin Hospital were adopting a military style of operation themselves, with those receiving the instructions accepted the directives willingly.

-It was also opined that the incident left a great impact on the hospital, where the medical team, together with the nurses, patient-care providers, as well as the greater medical community managed an extraordinary undertaking, by handling what was considered the biggest post-war disaster to be ever met by Australian hospitals.

-This event would later be identified as significant in determining Fisher's career pathway in outbreak response.

 SARS - 2003

 During the SARS pandemic in 2003 in Singapore, Fisher with colleagues published several articles related to "Lessons from Singapore".
 In these articles, it was described that SARS had demonstrated a remarkable efficiency in transmission within hospitals.
 In fact, 76% of SARS cases in Singapore were acquired in hospitals.
 They also looked at the circumstances that caused transmission within hospitals, despite the use of personal protective equipment (PPE).

 The outbreak in hospitals resulted in dramatic changes in triage and infection-control policies.
-For instance, healthcare workers were required to monitor their temperatures three times a day.
-Those with a temperature of more than 37.5c would be removed from duty pending further evaluation.
-In addition, all patients with respiratory complaints or chest x-ray abnormalities would be isolated, screened for SARS contacts, and managed with full PPE.

 In a separate article titled "Atypical presentations of SARS" published in The Lancet, Fisher and colleagues examined the difficulties of managing SARS cases without a diagnostic test.
 This letter described how the World Health Organization's criteria for probable or suspected SARS case had been misinterpreted.
-It was intended for epidemiological purposes but instead were used for triage for which they were not sensitive enough.
-The article concluded that the atypical presentations of SARS pose a threat to patients, staff and visitors, and while the WHO's definition is a useful guide, it does not substitute for a thorough clinical, laboratory and radiological assessment of patients.
+They were intended for epidemiological purposes but instead were used for triage for which they were not adequately sensitive.